ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-29-aws-developer-cloudformation.md

 CF policies aren't really separate documents thet are [resource attributes](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-product-attribute-reference.html).
 There are numerous types of CloudFormation Policies... when do you use what?

-- CreationPolicy - used to pause resource from going to create complete before success signals or timeout; applies to instances, ASG & wait conditions only
+- `CreationPolicy` - used to pause resource from going to create complete before success signals or timeout; applies to instances, ASG & wait conditions only

-- DeletionPolicy - used to keep important stuff from getting nuked; can be `Delete`, (which is the default); `Retain` which is useful for common infrastructure architectures, AD, databases but leaves a mess; `Snapshot` which is for volumes, DBclusters, DBInstance or Redshift
+- `DeletionPolicy` - used to keep important stuff from getting nuked; can be `Delete`, (which is the default); `Retain` which is useful for common infrastructure architectures, AD, databases but leaves a mess; `Snapshot` which is for volumes, DBclusters, DBInstance or Redshift

-- UpdatePolicy - used to dictate how updates to an ASG are handled...
+- `UpdatePolicy` - used to dictate how updates to an ASG are handled...
 AutoScalingRollingUpdate &amp;

-DependsOn - The CloudFormation template engine is smart enough to figure out many dependencies but in some cases resources require a "DependsOn" attribute.
-A VPC-gateway, an Auto Scaling group, and IAM roles are all required to include a DependsOn block.
-A `DependsOn` block can take a single value or an array.
+## Custom Resources

+[Custom Resources](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html) enable you to support AWS Products that lack CF support, operate on non-AWS resources and perform advanced logic is limited.
+A custom resource directly runs a lambda function or creates and SNS message when the resource is created, updated, or deleted.

 # CloudFormation Lifecycle